-The first issue took several months of work to completed.
+The first issue took several months of work.
 Finding the artists, contacting them, interviewing them, preparing the articles, submitting it for review to them, updating the website every day with fresh content, were tasks that took much longer time than I had ever anticipated.

-The design of the first issue eventually was completed, but was actually never printed.
-Which was a real shame because each of the artists I had featured was all worth the attention.
-Ten years later, most, if not all of them, have become very famous artist.
+The design of the first issue was completed, but it was actually never printed.
+Which was a real shame because each of the artists I had featured was worth the attention.
+And to prove that, a decade later, most, if not all of them, have become very famous artist.

 Jingna Zhang is now a fashion and fine art photographer and director living in New York City and Tokyo.
 Her work has been published on Vogue, Vanity Fair, Marie Claire, Harper’s Bazaar, Elle and many other magazines around the world.